 This kid-centric “museum” was designed to immerse children in a world of interactive play and imagination.
 Interactive Neighborhood for Kids (INK) features interactive exhibits that will pique kids’ interest and encourage imagination.
 Kids ages 2 through 12 can visit GrandPappy Airlines, the Medical Clinic, Family Playhouse, Gainesville Radiology Clinic, Dentist office, bank and so much more.

 Southeastern Railway Museum

 The Southeastern Railway Museum is a toddler’s dream, featuring numerous train cars and other vehicles to explore or ride in.
 There are areas to eat (bring your own lunch), host parties and learn about the history of transportation.

 The Southern Museum of Civil War & Locomotive History

 Most little kids are enthralled with trains and vehicles so the Southern Museum of Civil War & Locomotion History is a great destination to take tots.
 Explore a variety of train cars and vehicles from throughout history and learn about their impact on the Civil War.
 The Jolley Education Center offers numerous hands-on and interactive exhibits that are fun for the entire family.

-Designed for children ages 15 months through 3 years old and their caregivers, Toddler Thursdays at The High engage children’s creativity and explore monthly topics with related artwork and self-guided tours, as well as new art-making activities each week.
+Designed for children ages 15 months through 3 years old and their caregivers, Toddler Thursdays at The High Museum of Art engage children’s creativity and explore monthly topics with related artwork, self-guided tours and new art-making activities each week.

 Tot Spot at Atlantic Station is designed for visitors ages 5 and younger as a place where preschoolers can play in giant bubbles, participate in free crafts, singalongs and kid-friendly yoga, and enjoy pre-packaged snacks and more.
 Visit the website for availability and seasonal hours.